MadROM Mud Script Authoring Guide

 setmem key value | Store numeric player memory for this mob vnum and key. |

-addmem key amount | Add to numeric player memory. |
+addmem key amount | Add to numeric player memory.
+Memory is saved on the player file under this mob's vnum and key. |

 unsetmem key / clearmem key | Remove numeric player memory. |